-What kind of staff-to-child ratios or maximum enrollments are maintained at Churchill Park?
+What staff-to-child ratios or maximum enrolments are maintained at Kids@ Churchill Park child care centres?

 A licence holder for a day care centre and/or out of school care program must ensure that the following minimum primary staff member to children ratios, and the maximum number of children who may be included in a group, in the day care centre and/or out of school program are in effect at all times: